 CCC helps parents find and evaluate child care options and offers financial assistance through the Child Care Works Subsidized Child Care Program.
 For child care providers, CCC offers training and technical assistance.
 Additionally, CCC works with employers interested in promoting work/life balance, provides leadership to community-supported child care initiatives and advocates on behalf of child care issues at the local, state, and national level.

 CCC works collaboratively with child care providers, parents, government, businesses and community leaders to assure that all families have access to affordable high quality child care.
-The board and staff at CCC believe that the children of today are critical to our future and recognize that parents, as diverse individuals, have the right and responsibility to make choices for their children future.
+The board and staff at CCC believe that the children of today are critical to our future and recognize that parents, as diverse individuals, have the right and responsibility to make choices for their childrens future.

 Overseeing PA’s Quality Rating system for family, group and center childcare programs in ELRC 8, 9 and 10.

 Providing financial assistance to help low-income working families pay for care through the Subsidized Child Care Program.

 A sponsor agency for home-based providers in 21 counties to help them provide nutritious meals.

 Assisting persons caring for children in their home to become certified with DHS and improve the quality of care they provide.

 Assisting families in finding quality child care and has free resources on a variety of topics.